Kreetikakishore/edtech-enrollment-engagement-dashboard/README.md

 ## 📈 Strategic Recommendations

-Based on the observed learner behavior patterns, the following actions are recommended:

 - **Use free beginner courses as conversion channels** into premium intermediate certification programs.
 - **Target 26–35 year learners** with career advancement bundles, as they represent the strongest recurring audience.
 - **Launch pre-June marketing campaigns** to capitalize on historical enrollment surges.